Python while loop Statements

 How to Emulate a do-while loop in Python?

-Python doesn't have do-while loop .
-The key features of a do-while loop are that the loop body always executes at least once, and that the condition is evaluated at the bottom of the loop body.
+Python indeed lacks a built-in "do-while" loop construct.
+The distinctive attributes of a "do-while" loop encompass the assurance that the loop body executes at least once, with the condition evaluated at the conclusion of the loop body's execution.

 condition = True while condition: # loop body here print("Execute at least one time") condition = False